-Thanksgiving is one of our favorite holidays at home but this year we are celebrating it differently, flexible style!
+Thanksgiving is one of our favorite holidays at home!
 Whether you’re cooking just for your family this year or looking for shortcuts that save you time and energy, I’ve got you covered with recipes for a flexible Thanksgiving!
 Check out all of my flips and tricks below for hosting a flexible Thanksgiving feast.
 Most importantly, I hope you enjoy your festive feast, despite perhaps being far from your family and friends.
 We have a lot to be grateful for and as always, there’s never anything more nourishing than a hearty meal with your loved ones.

 Recipes For A Flexible Thanksgiving: